DandelionSprout/adfilt/.github/README.md

 ## Contact details:

 If you have any problems, suggestions, or the desire to help, I allow both _Issues_ and _Pull requests_ reports about any such things.
 Don't be shy to ask/tell me, but make sure to add screenshots and the lists that were used when testing.
+Reports will ''usually'' be initially looked into within 72 hours, but major delays can happen if I have health problems at the time.
 Reports on GitLab are allowed, but I have not yet tested how quickly I'd be able to notice them.

 I advice against sending reports on E-mail.
 From 16 April 2025, E-mail reports will only be processed if a person is not actively using GitHub or GitLab in general once every 2 weeks or more often, and/or if the person is an official representant of a Nordic or German company with 20 or more employees.
 Clearcut failure to adhere to this will have the E-mails marked as spam.